 through your nervous system

 What many people fail to recognize is that anxiety attack symptoms are actually the result of the normal workings of the autonomic nervous system (ANS).
 It isn't that the nervous system has gone wacky.
 It's responding exactly as it should.

 The problem is that the set point for danger is too low.
 Too many events or too much stimulation easily trigger the system into emergency action.

 And there's no mystery to why it's set too low...but I will explain that in my next article.
 (To learn more about the ANS you will find the following articles helpful: Parasympthetic Nervous System and the Sympathetic Nervous System).

-A new way of looking at the causes of anxiety attacks
+Natural relief for the causes of anxiety attacks

 The causes of anxiety attacks are rooted in our neurobiology.
 Anxiety is actually a normal human emotion that enables us to respond to danger in our environment.
 In short spurts and at the right time, anxiety is a good thing.